 You’ve gotta love PB for this one.
-It’s a cupful of pure peanut-ty goodness and calls for (five!) ingredients you’re bound to have on hand, so you can whip it up at a moment’s notice.
+It’s a cupful of pure peanut-ty goodness and it only calls for (five!) ingredients you’re bound to have on hand so you can whip it up at a moment’s notice.

 We’re not typically fans of adding dye to anything edible, but when it comes to red velvet cake, we can’t help ourselves—especially if it’s a cute single-serving cake!
 This is the ideal recipe to enjoy on a night in, and you won’t have to worry about leftovers tempting you later.

 Our happy place usually involves chocolate—the more, the better.
 This recipe does chocolate right, and you don’t even have to pull out a cake pan.
 Five minutes and you have a perfectly cooked brownie begging for a scoop of ice cream.
 Just be careful to not overcook, or it’ll get tough and rubbery.

 For the citrus fans who don’t go gaga over chocolate, this speckled beauty is for you.
 It’s the perfect blend of sour and sweet, ready in minutes.

 It doesn’t get simpler than this—only a few ingredients, a mug, and a microwave.
 You can even leave out the crust if you’re in the mood for pure pumpkin.
 You can use regular sugar or stevia, but we like maple syrup or honey best.